peterkhe1999/CheatSheet/OSEP/README.md

 ### SSH Hijacking with ControlMaster

-SSH hijacking == The use of an existing SSH connection to gain access to another machine.
+**SSH hijacking**: Use of an existing SSH connection to gain access to another machine.

 2 of the most common methods use the **ControlMaster** feature or the **ssh-agent**.